rust-unofficial/patterns/patterns/newtype.md

 enforce some behaviour at compile time where using only type aliases would not be enough?

-For example, if you want to create a custom `Display` implementation for `String` due to security considerations (e.g. passwords).
+For example, if we want to create a custom `Display` implementation for `String` due to security considerations (e.g. passwords).

 For such cases we could use the `Newtype` pattern to provide __type safety__ and __encapsulation__.